Boris Johnson ‘threatened to demote Rishi Sunak’ over leaked letter

 The leak of the comments, reportedly made in a meeting on Monday, will do little to help relations between No 10 and No 11.

-The Chancellor is preparing for a tough spending review later this year as he attempts to repair the public finances following the coronavirus crisis.
+The chancellor is preparing for a tough spending review later this year as he attempts to repair the public finances following the coronavirus crisis.

-That could put him on collision course with a prime minister who has promised there can be no return to austerity.
+That could put him on a collision course with a prime minister who has promised there can be no return to austerity.

 A Treasury source said: “The chancellor is solely focused on securing the country’s economic recovery and continuing to protect and create jobs.”

-Although a reshuffle is not expected imminently, The Sunday Times reported that Mr Johnson has previously considered International Trade Secretary Liz Truss as a potential chancellor, with Jacob Rees-Mogg as her deputy.
+Although a reshuffle is not expected imminently, it was reported that Mr Johnson has previously considered international trade secretary Liz Truss as a potential chancellor, with Jacob Rees-Mogg as her deputy.

 "The PM keeps talking about Liz Truss," a source said.
 “He's always got on quite well with her.
 He thinks she's controllable.”